 Lewis's mother died when he was 10, and he went on to receive his pre-college education at boarding schools and from a tutor.
-During WWI, he served with the English army and was sent home after being wounded by shrapnel.
+During WWI, he served with the British army and was sent home after being wounded by shrapnel.
 He then chose to live as a surrogate son with Janie Moore, the mother of a friend of Lewis's who was killed in the war.

-Lewis graduated from Oxford University with a focus on literature and classic philosophy, and in 1925 was awarded a fellowship teaching position at Magdalen College, which was part of the university.
-There, he also joined the group known as The Inklings, an informal collective of writers and intellectuals who counted among their members Lewis's brother, Warren Lewis, and J.R.R.
+Lewis graduated from Oxford University with a focus on literature and classic philosophy, and in 1925 he was awarded a fellowship teaching position at Magdalen College, which was part of the university.
+There, he also joined the group known as The Inklings, an informal collective of writers and intellectuals who counted among their members Lewis's brother Warren and J.R.R.
 Tolkien.
 It was through conversations with group members that Lewis found himself re-embracing Christianity after having become disillusioned with the faith as a youth.
 He would go on to become renowned for his rich apologist texts, where he explained his spiritual beliefs via platforms of logic and philosophy.

 Lewis began publishing work in the mid-1920s with his first book, the satirical Dymer (1926).
 After penning other titles—including The Allegory of Love (1936), for which he won the Hawthornden Prize—he released in 1938 his first sci-fi work, Out of the Silent Planet, the first of a trilogy which dealt sub-textually with concepts of sin and desire.
-Later, during World War II, Lewis gave highly popular radio broadcasts on Christianity which won many converts; his speeches were collected in the work Mere Christianity.
+Later, during WWII, Lewis gave highly popular radio broadcasts on Christianity which won many converts; his speeches were collected in the work Mere Christianity.